 Yarra Settlement Forum

 The Yarra Settlement Forum (YSF) is a network of agencies located in the City of Yarra who provide services for refugees, asylum seekers and newly arrived migrants.
-YSF aims to act as an advocacy body and deliver projects/forums in response to refugee and asylum seeker settlement issues in Yarra.
-YSF is proactive in addressing settlement barriers for newly arrived communities which can limit participation in community life.
-Council co-facilitates the YSF with CoHealth.
+YSF meets monthly and aims to address barriers for multicultural communities which can limit participation in community life.